MartinFortuna/pilates-store-p5/README.md

  ###  Home page

- - The home page was designed to be simpe with an about us section and a newsletter subscription feature along with nav bar and footer.
+ - The home page was designed to be simple with an about us section and a newsletter subscription feature along with a nav bar and footer.

 - ![Homepage](docs/screenshots/design/homepage.png)

  ###  Products page

- - The product's page is where users can see the product image, name, category and rating.
-It also has all related sorting and search functionnality.
+ - The product's page is where users can see the product image, name, category, and rating.
+It also has all related sorting and search functionality.

 - ![Homepage](docs/screenshots/design/products-page.png)

- ###  Products detail page
+ ### Product detail page

- - The product detail page also provides the user with a description, quantity input select, add to bag button and quantity in inventory.
+ - The product detail page also provides the user with a description, quantity input selection, add to bag button, and quantity in inventory.
 For super users, the ability to add or update a product.

   ###  Rate page